hawkinsw/QoOID/draft-olden-ippm-qoo.md

 # Sampling requirements
 To reach the design goal of being useful in the contexts laid out in "Requirements for a Network Quality Framework Useful for Applications, Users and Operators" {{draft-teigen-ippm-app-quality-metric-reqs}}, this work imposes no requirement on the time period or the network loading situation.
 This choice has pros and cons.
 Latency under load is extremely important, but average or median latency has a role too.
 However, a network quality metric that does not take latency under load into account is bound to fail at predicting application outcome.

-This framework only requires a latency distribution.
-If one samples latency over a time period where the network is loaded, latency under load will be part of the distribution, which is encouraged, but is not always possible, for example when passively monitoring the latency of real traffic.
+This framework only requires a latency distribution. [sentence]If one samples latency over a time period where the network is loaded, latency under load will be part of the distribution, which is encouraged, but is not always possible, for example when passively monitoring the latency of real traffic.

-One needs quite a few samples to have a statistically significant distribution and modeling a distribution may be a challenging software engineering task, hence we need to sample the latency distribution at certain percentiles.
+It takes quite a few samples to have a statistically significant distribution.
+Modeling a distribution may be a challenging software engineering task, hence we need to sample the latency distribution at certain percentiles.
 A list of 10 percentiles in a logarithmic-esque fashion has already been suggested in industry \[0th, 10th, 25th, 50th, 75th, 90th, 95th, 99th, 99.9th, 100th\] and seems adequate.
 This is all that the framework defines.
-Note that convolution still works with a list of percentiles, but precision takes a hit.
+Note that convolution can still be applied with a list of percentiles, but at lower precision.

 The framework is flexible when it comes to the direction of traffic that is being sampled, but does require that it is noted whether the latency distribution is measured one-way or two-way.
-The framework does not require a bandwidth measure, but requires a note on the maximal observed throughput in the time period.
+The framework does not require an explicit bandwidth measurement, but does require a note on the maximal observed throughput in the time period.

 By not requiring a specific number of samples, this framework allows taking 10 samples and calling it a distribution, which of course is not ideal.
-On the other hand, making the framework too complex and difficult to adhere to using real-world equipment and applications is the best way to ensure that this framework goes unused.
+On the other hand, making the framework overly complex and difficult to adhere to using real-world equipment and applications is the best way to ensure that this framework goes unused.
 Constraints will vary for different network equipment and applications.

 To make sure we can trust measurements from others and analyze their precision, we require: